- Fee assured

 Areas of interest

-Foot surgery; Ankle surgery; Bunion surgery; Ankle ligament reconstruction; Morton's neuroma; Scarf osteotomy; foot arthritis; ankle arthritis; Flatfoot; Achilles tendon problems; Foot deformity correction; Minimally invasive foot surgery; Trauma; Arthroscopy; plantar fasciitis; hallux rigid; Cartiva; Ankle arthroscopy; Arthroscopic ankle fusion; ankle instability; ankle pain; foot pain
+Foot surgery; Ankle surgery; Bunion surgery; hallux valgus; Ankle ligament reconstruction; Internal Brace; Morton's neuroma; Scarf osteotomy; akin osteotomy; foot arthritis; ankle arthritis; Flatfoot; Achilles tendon problems; Foot deformity correction; Minimally invasive foot surgery; MICA; Trauma; Arthroscopy; plantar fasciitis; hallux rigidus; Cartiva; Ankle arthroscopy; Arthroscopic ankle fusion; ankle instability; ankle pain; foot pain; speedbridge; achilles tendinopathy; achilles tendonopathy; achilles tendonitis

 Current NHS consultant posts held